anet-be/mlua/README.md

 ### MLUA_INIT and ydb.dump()

 You probably found that `ydb.dump()` doesn't work for you.
 That's because I cheated: I set up MLua to define that function on initialisation.
 This is a handy feature.
-Simply set environment variable `MLUA_INIT=@startup.lua` and it will run whenever &mlua creates a new lua_State -- it works just like Lua's standard LUA_INIT: set the variable to contain Lua code or a filepath starting with @.
+Simply set your environment variable `MLUA_INIT` to point to your the startup.lua file below (e.g. with `export MLUA_INIT=@startup.lua`) and `startup.lua` will run whenever &mlua creates a new lua_State -- it works just like Lua's standard LUA_INIT: set the variable to contain Lua code or a filepath starting with @.

 My `startup.lua` file defines ydb.dump() as follows: